-\paragraph{Doubling dimension.} For a metric $(\X,\rho)$, let $\lambda>0$ be the smallest value such that every ball in $\X$ can be covered by $\lambda$ balls of half the radius.
-The {\em doubling dimension} of $\X$ is $\ddim(\X)=\log_2\lambda$.
-A metric (or family of metrics) is called {\em doubling} if its doubling dimension is uniformly bounded.
+\paragraph*{Doubling dimension} For a metric space $(\X,\rho)$, let $\lambda>0$ be the smallest value such that every ball in $\X$ can be covered by $\lambda$ balls of half the radius.
+The {\em doubling dimension} of $\X$ is $\ddim(\X)=\logtwo \lambda$.
+A metric space (or family of metrics) is called {\em doubling} if its doubling dimension is uniformly bounded.
 Note that while a low Euclidean dimension implies a low doubling dimension (Euclidean metrics of dimension $d$ have doubling dimension $O(d)$), low doubling dimension is strictly more general than low Euclidean dimension.

-Doubling metrics occur naturally in many data analysis applications, including for instance the geodesic distance of a low-dimensional manifold residing in a possibly high-dimensional space (assuming mild conditions, e.g.\ on curvature).
-Some concrete examples for doubling metrics include: (i) $\R^d$ for fixed $d$ equipped with an arbitrary norm, e.g.\ $\ell_p$ or a mix between $\ell_1$ and $\ell_2$; (ii) the planar earthmover metric between point sets of size $k=O(1)$ \cite[Section 6]{DBLP:conf/colt/GottliebKK10}; (iii) the $n$-cycle graph and its continuous version, the quotient $\R/\Z$, and similarly bounded-dimensional tori.
+Doubling metric spaces occur naturally in many data analysis applications, including for instance the geodesic distance of a low-dimensional manifold residing in a possibly high-dimensional space assuming mild conditions, e.g., on curvature.
+Some concrete examples for doubling metric spaces include: (i) $\R^d$ for fixed $d$ equipped with an arbitrary norm, e.g.\ $\ell_p$ or a mix between $\ell_1$ and $\ell_2$; (ii) the planar earthmover metric between point sets of fixed size $k$ \cite{DBLP:journals/tit/GottliebKK14}; (iii) the $n$-cycle graph and its continuous version, the quotient $\R/\Z$, and similarly bounded-dimensional tori.
 In addition, various networks that arise in practice, such as peer-to-peer communication networks and online social networks, can be modeled reasonably well by a doubling metric space.